 For Q1 – Q4 and the Interim Report 2019, RTOs must submit their AVETMISS Provider Collection as per the following instruction.

 |Step 2||Name the files so we can link your file.
 Use the following protocol:

 |Step 3||Email the zipped and named files to email@example.com

 email header must identify your RTO: RTO Code, RTO Title, reporting period and year

 Please submit your report as normal.
 As soon as your data is ready you can send it to us at: firstname.lastname@example.org

 What is the AVETMISS reporting process using TRACS?

-RTOs will use TRACS to submit their AVETMISS VET Provider Collection data
+In 2020, all RTOs will use TRACS to submit their AVETMISS VET Provider Collection data.

-Preparing and uploading your AVETMISS VET Provider Collection data from Q3 2019
+Preparing and uploading your AVETMISS VET Provider Collection data from Q1 in 2020

 Uploading data through TRACS: